silviuaavram/silviuaavram/blog/2023-05-17-new-york-2023/index.md

 better ones.

 I was quite sad to leave, even though my holiday was far from ending.
-It was time to change the scenery quite dramatically.
+It was time to change the scenery a bit.
 Next stop: Seattle.